 However, Spotify promotes their app over using the browser version on mobile.
 The app has been hugely optimized for use on the smaller screen and with a phone keyboard.

-The form is separated into different screens so each form section has its own page.
+The form is separated into different screens so each form section has its own page, one for name, email, age and gender.
 There are more options to sign up with an existing social account (such as Apple or Google) and, interestingly, there's an added personalization feature where a user can choose artists and podcasts that interest them.